webinverters/win-with-logs/README.md

 ## TODO:
 - how to turn off debug logging in libraries by default?
 Check bunyan, if not, then use the 'appName' to determine it...
-- convert to isotime for timestamps when viewing logs.
+- support config.name as an alias of config.component, but only document "component".
+- trim down the fat for tracked events and only store component info, event label, and event details.

 ## Synopsis

 The best Node.JS Logging Library.
-A concise, human, and fully-featured logging client with out-of-the-box cloud integration, by Justin Mooser & Robustly.io
+A concise, human, and fully-featured logging client with out-of-the-box cloud backups, log streaming, and search support.

 ## Description & Motivation

 Rather than creating yet another logging tool that focuses on storing and structuring your log data, here's a logging client that will do all of the above, plus afford you unique capabilities.

 ### Unique Capabilities?